Diet & Weight Loss

 Though oysters have an aphrodisiac reputation and can really hit the spot with a glass of white wine on a sunny day, nutritionist Jennifer Bowers, PhD, RD shies away from the slimy mollusk for the threat it can pose on your digestive system.
 “There are so many potential food-borne illnesses are associated with undercooked seafood—hepatitis A and noroviruses, specifically.
 Oysters commonly carry Vibrio vulnificus and Vibrio parahaemolyticus,” she explains.
 “Having said that, I think oysters taste horrible (personal opinion!), so it’s certainly not worth the risk for me.
 If you’re going to eat oysters, switch from raw ‘on the half shell’ variety to cooked to lower your risk of getting sick.”

 You probably don’t need us to tell you that even an eight-ounce glass of any soda is bad news for your bod.
 Just in case you need the reminder, though, Bowers explains just how bad of an idea drinking liquid calories really is.
 “The sugar load in just one serving is simply not worth the glucose rush, mood issues, headache, and calorie bomb.
 The huge intake of soda in this country, coupled with a sedentary lifestyle, is strongly associated with the rising obesity epidemic,” she explains.
+Here are all the reasons to avoid soda—always!

 Don’t allow yourself to be fooled by fad ‘diet’ foods, says nutritionist Rima Kleiner, MS, RD.
 Though it might be a smart marketing move on the part of major food corporations, labels like fat free, sugar free, and anything free—are deceptive.
 “Even after years of research showing us that our bodies need healthful fats, I still hear clients who consider packaged ‘fat free’ foods the pinnacle of healthy eating,” says Kleiner.
 “But many of these packaged products that should naturally contain fat (think cookies, crackers and bars) replace the fat with sugar, which means you end up with a cookie or other product that contains less fat, maybe a few less calories, but with little to no redeeming nutritional qualities,” she explains.
 “If I’m craving something sweet, I try to make my own so I can use healthful fats like olive oil, flax seeds and avocadoes, or I will just buy a single-serving brownie or cookie from a good bakery to share with my husband or kids.”